kiboschool/course-pm-and-design/src/lessons/product-requirements.md

 After completing this lesson, you will be able to:

-- Explain why and how MVP framework helps in early product development
+- Explain why and how the MVP framework helps in early product development
 - Describe the lifecycle of a software product, and how product managers and designers plan for product evolution over time
 - Understand the structure of and draft a product requirements document that aligns stakeholders